siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

                    -DgroupId=org.wso2.extension.siddhi.script
                    -Dversion=1.0.0-SNAPSHOT

-* Then the system will pop-up the following message to enter the script type
+2. Enter the required execution name in the message that pops up as shown in the example below.

-         eg:- Define value for property 'typeOfScript':
+         Define value for property 'typeOfScript':

-* Finally confirm all property values are correct or not by typing Y or press Enter, else type N
+3. To confirm that all property values are correct, type `Y` in the console.
+If not, press `N`.

 **siddhi-store**

-Siddhi-store provides following extension types,
+Siddhi-store provides the `Store` extension type.

-* Store

-You can use Store extension type to work with data/events stored in various data stores through the table abstraction.
-You can find more information about these extension types under the heading 'Extension types' in this document.
+The Store extension type allows you to work with data/events stored in various data stores through the table abstraction.

+For more information about these extension types, see [Extension Types](#ExtensionTypes).

+To implement the siddhi-store extension archetype, follow the procedure below:

-* Run the following command
+1. Issue the following command from your CLI.

                mvn archetype:generate
                   -DarchetypeGroupId=org.wso2.siddhi.extension.archetype